TrinityChristiana/Repl.it-JS-Function/wedding-function/README.md

-Here's my repl.it link: https://repl.it/@TrinityTerry/Wedding-Function
+Here's my repl.it link to this assignment: https://repl.it/@TrinityTerry/Wedding-Function

 # Wedding Function